-Sometimes, I like to derail from our usual authentic Mexican appetizers and bring you something else, a homemade appetizer of course but with a twist.
-I thought I’d share with you these Easy Mexican Asian Baked Mussels as a little change to our love of the “usual” Mexican Appetizer.
+Sometimes, I like to derail from our usual authentic Mexican appetizers or Tex-Mex appetizers and bring you something else, a Mexican appetizer of course but with a twist.
+That being said, I thought I’d share with you these Easy Mexican Asian Baked Mussels.

 Asian Influence in Mexico